-While the current agricultural land use on most property adjacent to the monument is not incompatible with the monument's goals, it can be assumed that this use will continue to be replaced with residential development and subdivisions.
+Although the current agricultural land use on most property adjacent to the monument is compatible with the monument's goals, it can be assumed that this agricultural use would continue to be replaced with residential development and subdivisions.
 This assumption is based on current land development trends in the area around the monument.
 Of particular concern is the possible change in land use on the private land adjoining the monument.